 Dark stained everything and a carpet runner.

-It is a big staircase with wasted space underneath that we are going to use to make a closet with a hidden door.
+It is a big staircase with wasted space underneath.

 I removed the carpet runner and had to figure out out to deal with finished and unfinished wood.